nahid/talk/README.md

 **Example**

-Contructor of a Controller is the best place to write this method.
+Constructor of a Controller is the best place to write this method.

 ```php
 function __construct()